- The average American woman owns approximately 21 pairs of underwear. Approximately 10% of women own over 35 pairs.k

 - Ten percent of American women have confessed to occasionally having gone “commando” to avoid visible panty lines.k

 - At a recent auction in Edinburgh, a pair of Queen Victoria’s underwear sold for £9,375 ($14,500 American).
-The knickers were made from yards of white cream fabric had her initials VR (Victoria Regina) embroidered in them.j
+The knickers were made from yards of white cream fabric and had her initials VR (Victoria Regina) embroidered in them.j

 - To avoid urinary tract infections (among other things, such as keeping the genital and urinary areas clean), physicians recommend changing underwear at least once a day.c